 What software do I need to create applications that access SystemLink Cloud?

-To build applications that access SystemLink Cloud, you need one of the following product combinations:
+To build applications with APIs that communicate with SystemLink Cloud, you need to install one of the following product combinations with NI Package Manager:

 API Key Info

 An API key authenticates an application trying to access SystemLink Cloud.
 It can be helpful to think of an API key like a username and password.
 When you log in somewhere, your username and password authenticate who you are and, if they’re correct, grant you access.
 An API key functions similarly for your application accessing SystemLink Cloud.

 API keys are more secure than usernames and passwords because you can create and delete them on-demand.
 Furthermore, the only time you can see an API key is when you create it.
 So, keep it somewhere safe.

 Check out our Getting Started Guide to walk you through your first moments on SystemLink Cloud.
 Learn how to create your first API key and more there.

 Use an API key whenever you want to connect your application or WebVI to SystemLink Cloud from LabVIEW, G Web Development Software or LabVIEW NXG Web Module to make API calls.